kevinlondon/kevinlondon.github.io/_drafts/effective_java_3rd_ed.md

 ## 15: Minimize the accessibility of classes and members

 Hide implementation details in classes.
 It decouples components and allows them to be tested and developed in isolation.
+"Make each class or member as inaccessible as possible."

+Package private means it can only be accessed within the package.
+Public means it's part of the exported API and should maintain its contract with API consumers.

+In terms of increasing accessibility: `private`, `package-private`, `protected`, `public`.
+Protected members must be supported forever and should not be set lightly.
+Private -> package-private is okay to facilitate testing if done judiciously.
+Go no further.